 Join our TCO Certified Stakeholder Group

 Our work with an international group of stakeholders representing industry, buyers, subject matter experts and interest organizations is a key element of TCO Certified.
 Stakeholders provide input into existing processes as well as upcoming criteria drafts and focus areas.
-As a manufacturer your participation in the stakeholder dialog is an important way to make sure your voice is part of this open process.
+As a manufacturer, buyer, subject matter expert or supporter of sustainable IT, your participation in the stakeholder dialog is an important way to make sure your voice is part of this open process.

 Criteria development news

 Chemsec, The International Chemical Secretariat, has withdrawn from the EU-Commission working group charged with updating the banned substances list in RoHS.
 It’s unfortunate that the working group has lost Chemsec as a member, as they have been instrumental in presenting concrete solutions to phasing out well-known hazardous substances contained in electronic

 Criteria in TCO Certified are routinely updated every three years, in line with new technologies and sustainability challenges.
 In 2015 we are planning to launch the next generation of TCO Certified.
 Preliminary work has begun to assess potential criteria and structural updates.